Name: Paul Bishop

 In what direction do you feel that design is moving towards in a general sense?

-Name five key themes to consider when approaching design in 2017 and beyond.
+Name five key themes to consider when approaching design in the future.

-If you could offer one piece of advice when it comes to design, what would it be?
+If you could offer one piece of advice when it comes to interior design schemes, what would it be?

-How important are The International Hotel and Property Awards as recognition of talent and achievement?
+How important are The International Hotel & Property Awards as recognition of talent and achievement?

 What projects are you currently working on?